Pragith/pragith/md/about_pragith.md

 - Testing
 - Refactoring

-AI is used as an execution amplifier, not as a replacement for engineering judgment.
+AI acts as an execution amplifier that supports engineering judgment.

 All systems remain human-supervised and production-oriented.